NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``NO00085`` -- STATFJORD A 2001:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00086`` -- STATFJORD B 2001:

-    W009: Distillation fraction recovered is missing or invalid

 ``NO00087`` -- STATFJORD C 2001:

     W009: Distillation fraction recovered is missing or invalid

 ``NO00088`` -- STAER 2010:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00089`` -- TAMBAR 2002:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00090`` -- TAU 1999:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00091`` -- TOR 2002:

     W009: Distillation fraction recovered is missing or invalid